Unusual Options Activity Insight: Twitter | Benzinga

 Unusual Options Activity Insight: Twitter

-Shares of Twitter (NYSE:TWTR) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved down to $67.06.
+On Thursday, shares of Twitter (NYSE:TWTR) saw unusual options activity.
+After the option alert, the stock price moved down to $64.43.

 - Sentiment: BULLISH